ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 1. Does a similar module already exist?

-There are a lot of existing modules available, you should check out the list of existing modules at :doc:`../modules`
+There are a lot of existing modules available, you should check out the list of existing modules at :ref:`modules`

 2. Has someone already worked on a similar Pull Request?